 Investment Facilitation for Sustainable Development: Index maps adoption at domestic level

-Global investment needs are enormous in order to bolster the implementation of the 2030 Agenda for Sustainable Development, in particular in developing countries.
+Global investment needs are enormous in order to bolster the implementation of the 2030 Agenda for Sustainable Development and help in particular developing countries to recover from the effects of the Covid-19 pandemic.
 Foreign direct investment (FDI) flows not only bring capital to developing countries, but also employment, export opportunities, advanced technologies and managerial know-how.
 To harness the benefits of FDI, it is crucial that governments have policies, regulations and measures in place that help to attract and retain FDI and enhance its contribution to sustainable development.

 Against this background, international discussions on better ways to facilitate the flow of investment have intensified.
 While international investment agreements are criticised due to their one-sided focus on the legal protection of foreign investors who can challenge host country laws and regulations by means of investor-state dispute settlement (ISDS), investment facilitation is being discussed as a new policy tool to promote FDI.

 Investment Facilitation is not about the protection or liberalisation of foreign direct investments.
 It is about implementing practical measures to improve the transparency and the predictability of domestic investor-related systems.